FehamIsmail/CareerConnect/README.md

 <li>Employers - create an account/register, login, browse candidates, add job offers, select candidates that have already applied to an offer for interview
 <li>Students/Candidates - create an account/register, login, create a profile, and upload their resume; browse for job offers; apply for those postings
 <li>Admin - managing all user profiles and postings
+<h2>Issues tracking</h2>

+<a href="https://docs.google.com/spreadsheets/d/1OpqNBRHSaydjWkSW3TTRSmgD_jWX_LWbxrSmAXZ2onI/edit?usp=sharing">Access Sheet Here</a> to have access to everything about the issues and user stories worked on

 <h3>Below are the core abilities of the project</h3>
 <ul>